Fazendaaa/shinyPWA/README.md

 ### Icons

-If you make icons for your application, just create a folder called `icons` under your `www` directory:
+If you make icons for your application, just create a folder called `icons` under your `www` directory and place it there:

 ```shell
 ...